-- A. No later than the end of Week 4 of each semester (recommended timeline), the department chair and supervising administrator will consult and deliberate about all of the adjunct faculty evaluations in the department and determine if the chair will observe and/or if the supervising administrator will request to observe. - 1.
+- A. No later than the end of Week 4 of each semester (recommended timeline), the department chair and supervising administrator will consult and deliberate about all of the associate faculty evaluations in the department and determine if the chair will observe and/or if the supervising administrator will request to observe. - 1.
 The purpose of this conference is to: - a.
 Discuss any recommendations or follow-up required from previous evaluations. - b.
-Establish a plan for observations for the semester, including who will be observing and which courses, sections and/or duties will be observed. - 1) If more than one (1) evaluator is observing a particular section, the team will coordinate so that only one (1) set of student evaluation forms is collected. - 2) For evaluation of instructional faculty members, the evaluation team is allowed to collect student evaluation forms only from the sections that they observe. - c.
-Determine if classified staff input is appropriate.
-If so, the team will write questions to submit to DTREC for approval. - 2.
-A department chair has the right to conduct an observation, but may choose to waive that right.

-- 14B.09.
-A. 3.
-Upon consultation with the chair, the supervising administrator may request to perform a student observation; however, s/he may not perform this observation without DTREC approval.
-The DTREC co-chairs will consider this request based on a rationale submitted by the supervising administrator and decide if the administrator will be allowed to observe.
-If the two (2) co-chairs do not agree, DTREC will consider the rationale and determine by majority vote if the administrator will be allowed to observe.
-The co-chairs of DTREC will inform the administrator of the decision. - B. No later than the end of Week 4, the department chair will notify the evaluee of the evaluation team, including who will observe (email preferred).
+Establish a plan for observations for the semester, including who will be observing and which courses, sections and/or duties will be observed. - 1) If more than one (1) evaluator is observing a particular section, the team will coordinate so that only one (1) set of student evaluation forms is collected. - 2) For evaluation of instructional faculty members, the evaluation team is allowed to collect student evaluation forms only from the sections that they observe. - 2.
+A department chair has the right to conduct an observation, but may choose to waive that right. - 3.
+Upon consultation with the chair, the supervising administrator may request to perform a student observation.
+TREG will consider this request based on a rationale submitted by the supervising administrator and decide if the administrator will be allowed to observe. - B. No later than the end of Week 4, the department chair will notify the evaluee of the evaluation team, including who will observe (email preferred).